robotic4udio/robotic4udio.github.io/_posts/2023-11-10-foo-skou-trapholt.md

 showdate: false
 ---

 I collaborated with the Danish artist duo **FOO/SKOU** on innovative sound art installations that integrate **thermal cameras** and the **Bela platform** to create interactive and immersive auditory experiences.
+This project is part of the CONNECT ME exhibition at Trapholt Museum in Kolding, Denmark.

 ![]({{site.baseurl}}/images/fooskou/Foo-Skou.jpg)
 *FOO/SKOU (Louise Foo og Martha Skou).
 Foto: Rikke Flensberg*